Our Vision and Values

 Laurel House hopes to be a comfort care home that is the first choice for families of Wayne County, NY who need help in caring for a dying loved one.
 We will have a reputation as a welcoming, supportive environment for everyone who comes through our door.
 A place where volunteers are valued and succeed in providing an unequaled community service to their friends and neighbors.
 A community resource that complements its neighborhood and contributes to a higher quality of life in the county.
 An opportunity for residents and caregivers alike to share in completing a life well-lived.
 A place of final departure that eases a loved-one to the ultimate end, supporting caring family and friends along the way.

 Laurel House is a not-for-profit volunteer community organization in Newark, NY, formed with it’s first meeting on November 7, 2014 and incorporated in May 2015.
-It has a ten member board of directors.
 Current board members include:

 President: Henry Hann

 Vice President: Dan Barrett

 The idea of Laurel House, a volunteer-driven home providing free end-of-life care for Wayne County residents and their families, originated decades ago with Jean Cass, a nurse who watched one of her dear friends succumb to a difficult death from breast cancer.
 Jean’s passion for a better way to care for the dying brought about the comfort care home, the House of John in Clifton Springs and was the impetus for doing the same in Newark.

 Patricia Albrecht who was the pastoral associate at St. Michael’s Church in Newark was part of a clergy group in 2013 when Newark-Wayne Hospital President Mark Klyczek brought the idea of a special hospice house to the group.
 Carlos Smith, the chaplain at the hospital, kept the idea alive with Pat even when the clergy group stopped meeting.